Find Affordable College Courses

 Carlisle, PA

 Dickinson College did quite well in this year’s ranking of the best places for archeology students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the small city of Carlisle, Dickinson is a private not-for-profit college with a small student population.
+Located in the city of Carlisle, Dickinson is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Dickinson are $58,708 a year.
+Out-of-state tuition fees for undergraduate students at Dickinson are $58,708 per year.

 Full Archeology at Dickinson College Report